Follow our free guide to form an LLC in Hawaii

 Swyft Filings helps you stay compliant by providing stress-free solutions.
 File your annual report with us today.

-Step 4: Obtain a Certificate of Good Standing
+Step 4: Request a Certificate of Good Standing

-The final document you need is the Certificate of Good Standing, and an essential part of business verification.
+The final document you need to start your Hawaii LLC is the Certificate of Good Standing, which is an essential part of business verification.

 What is a Certificate of Good Standing?